WHA Docs

 The site uses two layers of custom mu-plugins alongside standard third-party plugins:

 • yax-* plugins — A shared framework maintained by the site developer, used across multiple projects.
-These fill gaps in core WordPress: media offloading, Composer version sync, component rendering, fluent query building, security hardening, and more.
+These fill gaps in core WordPress: media offloading, Composer version sync, component rendering, fluent query building, security hardening and more.
 Maintained as Composer packages via a private registry (composer.joeyyax.app).

 • wha-* plugins — Built specifically for WHA.
 These register the custom post types (providers, locations, services, life stages, etc.) and site-specific business logic like the Doctor.com rating sync.
 Committed directly to the repo.